-Within Taylor Porter, Katia serves as Chair of the Diversity Committee and as Vice Chair of the Recruiting Committee.
+Within Taylor Porter, Katia serves as Chair of the Diversity Committee.
 In 2016, Katia was named among the "Top Forty Under 40" by the Baton Rouge Business Report.

 Katia received her Juris Doctor, magna cum laude, from the Southern University Law Center in 2008.
 She was an editor of the Southern University Law Review and a member of the Business and Entrepreneur Leadership Association.
 She also received CALI Excellence Awards in Legal Writing, Legal Research, Corporations, and Admiralty Law.
 Following law school, Katia volunteered as a writing fellow through Southern University Law Center’s Supplemental Bar Review Program for students preparing to take the Louisiana Bar Exam.

 Katia graduated summa cum laude from Southern University and A&M College with a Bachelor of Arts in Political Science in 2005.

 In the community, Katia is a board member of IDEA Public Schools Louisiana, Inc.